AdamWallberg/CPURenderer/README.md

 - Wonky multi-threading
 - OBJ-parsing

 PS.
-The program still uses the GPU to draw the final image onto the context, and for that I use GLFW.
+The program still uses the GPU to draw the final image onto the context, and for that I use GLFW. <br>
 PSS.
 The code is somewhat of a clusterfuck since the development has been very experimental.